Fabxx/XPCE/README.md

 # Sounds - Part 1

-install mpv media player: `sudo your-package-manager-command mpv`
+install mpv media player: `sudo apt install mpv`

 go into `sessions and startup` and then into `Automatic startup` tab